 As a pedestrian you should always be on the lookout for vehicles and never assume you have been seen.
 Make sure to follow the rules and use sidewalks and crosswalks where they are available.

-If you have been injured as a pedestrian on the busy streets of Hampton Roads, you should call Cooper Hurley Injury Lawyers at 757.799.1822.
+If you have been injured as a pedestrian on the busy streets of Hampton Roads, you should call an experienced pedestrian accident lawyer from Cooper Hurley Injury Lawyers at 757.799.1822.